 Cottage Food Operations (CFO)

 On September 21, 2012, Governor Brown signed into law legislation known as the "Cottage Food Bill" (AB 1616) that became law on January 1, 2013.
-This bill allows that certain non-potentially hazardous foods can be prepared within and sold from a private home provided certain requirements are met.
+This law allows that certain non-potentially hazardous foods can be prepared within and sold from a private home provided certain requirements are met.

 See a list of eligible foods.